H. W. L. Poonja: Transformation

 He found that he could no longer bring his mind to think of God, do japa or any other spiritual practice.
 He asked Ramana for help and was told that this was not a problem, that all his practice had carried him to this moment and it could be left behind now because it had served its purpose.
-When telling Ramana about the story of his search of the Self;

 Poonja recognised this as the same state he experienced when he was eight years old, but this time it was permanent.

 Teaching others

 Poonjaji met two other men "who convinced me that they had attained full and complete Self-realisation.", a Muslim Pir and an unknown sadhu whom he met by the side of a road in Karnataka.

 At the end of 1968 Poonja met in Rishikesh Geneviève de Coux (born 1947), — later known as Ganga Mira — a young Belgian seeker, who became his disciple and with whom he would form a new family, after the ancient Vedic polygamic tradition.
 Their daughter Mukti was born in 1972.

 Poonjaji later settled in Lucknow where he received visitors from all around the world.
-Some well-known students of his and later self-appointed gurus of Neo-Advaita were Eli Jaxon-Bear, Gangaji, Arjuna Ardagh, Catherine Ingram, Isaac Shapiro, Madhukarji, Sam Harris, Dolano, Mooji, and Andrew Cohen, who later distanced himself from Poonja.
-David Godman moved to Lucknow in 1992, and stayed with him till 1997, and soon became his biographer, in the following years edited and published a number of books on him, including, Papaji Interviews, an anthology of interviews, and Nothing Ever Happened, a three volume 1,200-page biography.
+Some well-known students of his and later self-appointed gurus of Neo-Advaita included Eli Jaxon-Bear, Gangaji, Mooji, and Andrew Cohen, who later distanced himself from Poonja.
+Sam Harris also visited Poonja several times in the early 1990s.

-In this biography it is clear that Poonjaji had very strong reservations regarding some of his students that served as gurus:

-David: You used to give experiences to a lot of people.
-Why did you do it if you knew that the effect would not be permanent?

-Papaji: I did it to get rid of the leeches who were sticking to me, never allowing me to rest or be by myself.
-It was a very good way of getting rid of all these leeches in a polite way.
-I knew that in doing this I was giving lollipops to the ignorant and innocent, but this is what these people wanted.
-When I tried to give $100 bills to them, they rejected them.
-They thought that they were just pieces of paper.
-So I gave them lollipops instead.
+David Godman, a devotee of Ramana Maharshi, moved to Lucknow in 1992 to spend time around Poonja and stayed until 1997.
+Godman wrote prolifically about Poonja, including Papaji Interviews, an anthology of interviews, and Nothing Ever Happened, a three volume 1,200-page biography.